israelo19/promptguard/RESEARCH_FINDINGS.md

 ### 4. Creative Reframing Is the New Attack Vector

-Successful attacks didn't try to override instructions—they reframed the injection as something legitimate:
+Successful attacks didn't try to override instructions, they reframed the injection as something legitimate:
 - QA testing (validation is normal)
 - Translation pairs (looks like valid input)
 - Error handling (fallback responses are expected)